vatsal-afk/Facto/README.md

 - **Real-Time Interaction**:
   All submitted content is displayed in real-time, allowing for an interactive and dynamic discussion environment.

+### Webscrapping the recent news

+This analysis focuses on extracting the most recent 50 trending news articles from The Guardian and News API, along with popular posts from Reddit.
+The project leverages Python's Beautiful Soup library for parsing HTML and XML, Requests for handling HTTP requests, and the praw library for accessing Reddit's API.
+Additionally, News API integration is utilized for structured and real-time news retrieval.
+The scraped data is processed and stored efficiently for analysis and insights.
+This approach enables the collection of diverse and up-to-date content from reliable news sources and social media platforms.

 # About the models

 ## 1. Fake News Verification Model